 The second option is to use Matomo’s SaaS solution provided by Innocraft.

-This is the simpler and often lower-cost approach, especially for organisations that do not want to manage their own servers and databases.
+This is a simpler, often lower-cost approach, especially for organisations that do not want to manage their own servers and databases.

 With the SaaS option, Matomo is hosted in the cloud by Innocraft, which handles all the technical aspects, including updates, backups, and security.

-Your data is stored in the cloud, but you still retain full ownership and control over it without the need to invest in and maintain your own server infrastructure.
+Your data is stored in the cloud, but you retain full ownership and control without investing in or maintaining your own server infrastructure.

 This option is ideal for organisations that want to quickly and easily start using Matomo without the complexities of self-hosting.

-The SaaS solution also provides the added benefit of scalability, allowing you to adjust your usage as your website traffic grows.
+The SaaS solution also offers scalability, allowing you to adjust usage as your website traffic grows.

 Matomo Tag Manager vs. Google Tag Manager